pambrose/battlesnake-examples/README.md

 Use the ngrok *http* address printed in the console for your snake URL.

-You can run your snake with a script or as an uberjar.
+You can run your snake with a script or as an uberjar:

-Build the script `build/install/battlesnake-examples/bin/snake` with: `make script` and run it with: `make run`.
+1) Build and run the script `build/install/battlesnake-examples/bin/snake` with: `make run`.

-Build the uberjar `build/libs/snake.jar` with: `./gradlew build` and run it with: `java -jar build/libs/snake.jar`
+2) Build and run the uberjar `build/libs/snake.jar` with: `make uber`.

 ### Deploy with Gitpod
 Click on the [Open in Gitpod](https://gitpod.io/#https://github.com/pambrose/battlesnake-examples) badge above and follow the *Deploy locally* instructions.

 After deploying, a window will pop up.
-Click on **Open in Browser** and use the URL as the snake URL.
+Click on **Open Browser** and use the URL as the snake URL.

 ### Deploy to Heroku